Manisha “Mona” Harpavat Dave, MD

 Manisha “Mona” Harpavat Dave, MD – Biography

-Manisha “Mona” Dave, MD, is a board certified pediatric gastroenterologist who treats children’s gastrointestinal (esophagus, stomach and intestine) disorders with offices in Frisco and Southlake, Texas.
+Manisha “Mona” Dave, MD, is a board certified pediatric gastroenterologist who treats children’s gastrointestinal (esophagus, stomach and intestine) disorders with an office in Frisco, Texas.
 Dr. Mona Dave received her medical degree from the Medical College of Pennsylvania in 1998.
 She completed her residency training in pediatrics and her subspecialty fellowship training in pediatric gastroenterology and nutrition at Children’s Hospital of Pittsburgh in 2001 and 2004 respectively.
 Dr. Dave was an Assistant Professor of Pediatrics at the Children’s Hospital of Pittsburgh from 2004 to 2006.
 In 2006 she moved to North Texas and entered private practice caring for children with gastrointestinal disorders.

 A Lewisville, Texas native, Dr. Dave returned home after training to continue a family legacy of caring for children in the Dallas-Fort Worth Area.
 Her mother, Dr. Kiran Harpavat, has been practicing in the area since 1976.
 When she is not seeing patients, Dr. Dave enjoys outdoor activities, reading, and most of all, spending time with her husband and twin girls.